Hugh G Chambers/Paul Z Rinkulis Scholarship

 Scholarship recipients past and present

-One of the most passionate kids to take the field in SEB history, Anthony has earned our love and respect over his many years with us first as a spectacular All-Star player and team leader, then giving back to the program as a dedicated umpire who became our youngest ever to officiate the Majors Championships, and now in the classroom where he is thriving, earning an impressive 3.2 GPA in his freshman year at Westfield State.
+One of the most passionate kids to take the field in SEB history, Anthony has earned our love and respect over his many years with us first as a spectacular All-Star player and team leader, then giving back to the program as a dedicated umpire who became our youngest ever to officiate the Majors Championships, and now in the classroom where he is thriving, earning an impressive 3.2 GPA.
 To say we’re proud of Anthony would be an understatement.

 Nate Duncan, Endicott College, Class of 2022